Apple Orchard Falls: Hike to a 200-Foot-Tall Waterfall Near Bedford, Virginia

 Cornelius Creek

-Continue straight to bypass this trail, then bear left at the blue-blaze when the trail splits into two trails.
+Continue straight to bypass this trail, then bear left onto the blue-blazed trail when the trail splits into two trails.

 A playful water crossing rewards hikers of all ages, as does a cascading stream to the left of the trail, which comes into view near the one-mile mark.

-As you continue on, you’ll pass several giant boulders, as well as a huge tree taken down at some point by a massive force.
+As you continue following the blue blazes, you’ll pass several giant boulders, as well as a huge tree taken down at some point by a massive force.

 At the 1.1-mile mark, descend 25 wooden steps and cross a wooden bridge to reach the banks of an inviting waterfall.
 It’s an ideal stop for a snack break.

-Take off your shoes to splash around in the refreshingly cool waters that cascade downstream.
+Take off your shoes to splash around in the small cascade and refreshingly cool waters.
 This, however, is not the waterfall.
 The best is still yet to come.

-In another .1-mile, look left at the large rock face.
+In another 0.1-mile, look left at the large rock face.
 Climb up the side to a curious small cave.

 In this same spot, there’s also a large tree just off the trail that has clearly been a favorite with local woodpeckers.
 How many holes can you count?